Lucasv-github/Magic/README.md

 -You will need to exit and re-enter the world to get everything ready

 ### Configuration?
--/function magic:admin to open the admin panel
+-/function magic:admin_actions/admin to open the admin panel
--/trigger magic_admin to open the admin panel on a server where you have op
+-/trigger admin_panel to open the admin panel on a server where you have op